 Key West, FL

-Inport ourwork day will depend on your rate and your rank.
-While our typical workday rountine starts at 0700 and ends at 1300hrs things can always change to meet operational needs.
-Most members stand duty while inport.
-Your billet will designate what type of duty you stand and what the rotation will be.
+Inport, our work day will depend on your rate and your rank.
+While our typical workday routine starts at 0645 with PT and ends at 1300hrs, things can always change to meet operational needs.
+Most members stand duty while inport, as well.
+Your billet will designate what type of duty you stand and what your duty rotation will be.

 Generally inport duty will be divided into the following:

 Underway your duties will depend on your rank, rate, and division to which you are assigned.
 New Seamen will typically be in the Deck Department, standing watch as helmsmen and lookouts.
-New Firemen may be assigned to Auxiliary or Main Prop divisions in the Engineering department where they will become security watchstanders, making rounds of the ship to check equipment and assist the Engineer Of the Watch in the Engineroom.
-New Seamen and Firemen should also expect to spend one of your first few months as a messcook assisting the Food Service Specialists in preparing meals, cleaning the messdeck, and doing dishes in the scullery.
+New Firemen may be assigned to Auxiliary or Main Prop divisions in the Engineering department where they will become security watchstanders, making rounds of the ship to check equipment and assist the Engineer of the Watch in the Engine Room.
+New Seamen and Firemen should also expect to spend one of your first few weeks as a messcook assisting the Food Service Specialists in preparing meals, cleaning the messdeck, and doing dishes in the scullery.

 When you receive your official Welcome Aboard Package, you will be assigned a sponsor, a crewmember currently serving on THETIS who will:

-Have your orders, training record, medical record and the enclosed orientation and indoctrination package with you.
-If the ship is deployed, check in with the OOD at GROUP KEY WEST.
+Have your orders, training record, medical record with you.
+If the ship is deployed, check in with the OOD at Sector Key West.

-You may be assigned TAD to GROUP KEY WEST or another nearby Coast Guard command until the ship returns.
+You may be assigned TDY to Sector Key West or another nearby Coast Guard command until the ship returns.

 If you are driving to Key West, the easiest way to get here is to follow the Florida Turnpike south until you reach the turnpike extension.
 Follow the turnpike extension south until you reach Florida City, then follow U.S. 1 south to Key West.
 From Florida City over the Florida Keys to Key West will take you approximately three hours with normal traffic.